men16922/brandy-serverless/README.md

 ### Required AWS Permissions

 Your IAM user/role needs:
-- `bedrock:InvokeModel` - For Claude and SDXL
+- `bedrock:InvokeModel` - For Claude and Titan Image Generator
 - `bedrock-agentcore:*` - For AgentCore Memory operations
 - `bedrock-agentcore-control:*` - For AgentCore Memory management
 - `lambda:*` - For Lambda functions